 The thoughtful brooding music of KALEIDA finally debuted in a long playing format with the acclaimed ‘Tear The Roots’ in 2017.
 Dark and introspective, as well as including ‘Think’, the album featured a cover of ’99 Luftballons’ which appeared in the Charlize Theron Cold War era spy drama ‘Atomic Blonde’.

 In 2020, the duo returned from hiatus with three singles ‘Other Side’, ‘Long Noon’ and ‘Feed Us Some’.
-With their second album ‘Odyssey’ having been released in the summer, KALEIDA very kindly took time out to speak to The Electricity Club about their career to date.
+With their second album ‘Odyssey’ having been released in the summer, KALEIDA very kindly took time out to speak about their career to date.

 In many ways, KALEIDA are a perfect example of a modern electronic music act in that despite being continents apart, you are able to create and compose.
 How did you come together to make music?